 You can avoid belts, large gear trains, shafts and chains.

 Your design will have more robot interior volume, especially near the base,

 allowing better battery placement for a lower Center of Gravity.
 (CG)

-And it is easy to disassemble for reducing the chassis shipping weight, just ship the removed Hi2WAM™
+And it is straight forward to disassemble for reducing the chassis shipping weight, just ship the removed Hi2WAM™

 The CYCOGS® brand Hi2WAM™ also uses modularity at the component level.